mariomuja/interface-configurator/README.md

 ## 🎯 What This Application Demonstrates

+This application demonstrates a revolutionary approach to **data integration**: **Configuration over Implementation**.
+Instead of writing custom code for each new interface between systems, you simply **configure** what you want to connect—and it just works.
+No new implementation artifacts required.

+### The Vision: Configure, Don't Implement

+**Traditional Approach (Implementation-Based):**
+- Each new interface requires custom code
+- Business logic mixed with integration logic
+- High maintenance overhead
+- Difficult to scale

+**This Approach (Configuration-Based):**
+- **Tell the system what to connect** (e.g., "CSV → SQL Server" or "SQL Server → SAP")
+- **Use the same code** for all interfaces
+- **Zero implementation effort** for new interfaces
+- **Pluggable adapters** handle the complexity

-This application demonstrates a complete **data integration workflow** from CSV files to SQL Server database, showcasing modern cloud-native integration patterns and Infrastructure as Code (IaC) principles.
-It features a **pluggable adapter architecture** that allows easy swapping of data sources and destinations (CSV, SQL Server, and future adapters like JSON, SAP, REST APIs).
-It serves as a reference implementation for building scalable, maintainable data integration solutions on Microsoft Azure.
+This application showcases a complete **data integration workflow** from CSV files to SQL Server database, demonstrating how a **pluggable adapter architecture** with **event-driven MessageBox pattern** enables true configuration-based integration.
+The same adapters can be used as both source and destination, and the **MessageBox ensures guaranteed delivery**—data stays in the staging area until all destination adapters have successfully processed it.

 ## 🚀 Integration Concepts Implemented